|

 Ex-Dividend Date

-The first day that new buyers are not eligible to receive the next
+The first day that new buyers are not eligible to receive a

 dividend.
 Dividend payers specify a date when shareholders of record are